 The projected benefit obligations of the A. H. Belo Pension Plans are estimated using the Citigroup Pension Yield Curve, which is based upon a portfolio of high quality corporate debt securities with maturities that correlate to the timing of benefit payments to the plans' participants.
 Future benefit payments are discounted to their present value at the appropriate yield curve discount rate to determine the projected benefit obligation outstanding at each year end.
-The yield curve discount rates as of December 31, 2017 and 2016, were 3.4 percent and 3.8 percent, respectively.
+The yield curve discount rates as of December 31, 2018 and 2017, were 4.0 percent and 3.4 percent, respectively.

 Interest expense included in net periodic pension expense (benefit) is based on the Citigroup Pension Yield Curve established at the beginning of the fiscal year.
-The beginning of year yield curve discount rate for 2017 was 3.8 percent.
+The beginning of year yield curve discount rate for 2018 and 2017 was 3.4 percent and 3.8 percent, respectively.
 Due to the 2017 de-risking action, a settlement charge was triggered as of September 30, 2017.
 Net periodic benefit cost for the fourth quarter of 2017 and the settlement charge were determined using a yield curve discount rate of 3.5 percent.
-Interest expense for 2016 and 2015 was determined using beginning of year yield curve discount rate of 4.0 percent.

-The Company assumed a 6.5 percent long-term rate of return on the plans' assets in 2017, 2016 and 2015.
+The Company assumed a 6.5 percent long-term rate of return on the plans' assets in 2018 and 2017.
 This return is based upon historical returns of similar investment pools having asset allocations consistent with the expected allocations of the A. H. Belo Pension Plans.
 Investment strategies for the plans' assets are based upon factors such as the remaining life expectancy of participants and market risks.
 The Company currently targets the plans' assets invested in equity securities and fixed income securities to approximate 50 percent and 50 percent, respectively.